Florida Coronavirus Map Shows Broward County With Highest Cases, State’s Death Toll Rises To 8

 Beaches Are Begining To Close Amid Virus Concerns

 On Wednesday, Mayor Carlos A. Gimenez of Miami issued an executive order that will close all public beaches in Miami-Dade County and will “restrict or close non-essential businesses and other recreational and entertainment activities,” according to NBC Miami.
 The order will take effect Thursday evening and covers all public beaches, parks, “non-essential retail,” casinos, and “recreational and entertainment activities.”
-It will not force private beaches to close and the mayor said it is “at the discretion of the owners” if they want to remain open.
+It will not force private beaches to close, and the mayor said it is “at the discretion of the owners” if they want to remain open.

 Gimenez has also ordered the closing of community centers that serve seniors, libraries, movie theaters, gyms, concert venues, arcades, bowling alleys, and playhouses.
-Bars and clubs were also ordered to be closed and restaurants can only be open for take-out or delivery services.
+Bars and clubs were also ordered to be closed and restaurants can only be open for takeout or delivery services.
 Finally, he prohibited any gatherings of more than 10 people in a public place or facility owned or operated by the county.

-Brevard county has followed suit, closing all beachside public parking, which essentially shuts the beach to any visitors.
+Brevard County has followed suit, closing all beachside public parking, which essentially shuts the beach to any visitors.
 The closings began on Wednesday, March 18, and are expected to be completed by Friday.
-Volusia county, on the other hand, did not close its beaches.
+Volusia County, on the other hand, did not close its beaches.
 Restrictions are in place, however, and gatherings of larger than 10 people are strongly discouraged.
 Additionally, groups must keep at least six feet away from each other.

 “I think closing the beaches would be a bad precedent.
 But I think there are things that we can do,” Volusia County Council member Ben Johnson said, via WESH2.